vonkanehoffen/wix-style-react/docs/contribution/VISUAL_TESTING.md

 ## How can I debug a component rendered into a snapshot?

-Just run `npm run eyes-storybook-debug`.
-This will open the tests storybook and navigate between pages.
+Just run `npm run storybook:visual`.
+This will open the tests storybook and will allow you to navigate between pages.

 ## Is there a good example to see?